cms-opendata-workshop/workshop2021-lesson-basicobjects/_episodes/07-handson.md

 >## Exercise 1 option B: add alternate tau IDs
 >
 >Many other tau discriminants exist.
 Based on information from the TWiki,
->save the values for some discriminants that are based on multivariate analysis techniques
+>save the values for some discriminants that are based on multivariate analysis techniques.
 >
 >> ## Solution:
 >> The TWiki describes Loose/Medium/Tight ID levels for a "IsolationMVA" and "IsolationMVA2" algorithms.